-In accordance with Section 59.6.2.3 and Section 59.6.2.4 of the Zoning Ordinance regarding Calculation of Parking and Parking Requirements, the baseline minimum parking requirement for this Site Plan is 303 spaces (247 spaces for the residential use and 56 spaces for the commercial use) and total maximum parking allowed is 707 spaces.
+In accordance with Section 59.6.2.3 and Section 59.6.2.4 of the Zoning Ordinance regarding Calculation of Parking and Parking Requirements, the baseline minimum parking requirement for this Site Plan is 76 spaces (20 spaces for the residential use5 and 56 spaces for the commercial use) and total maximum parking allowed is 770 spaces.
 The internal parking structure includes a total of 422 parking spaces, which falls between the minimum and maximum parking requirements.
-This Site Plan qualifies for further parking reductions by virtue of the Property's location proximate to public transportation options and existing parking options, however these parking reductions are not mandatory, and Applicant elected not to apply them.
 This is further discussed in Section 6: Findings and Analysis.
 Parking to serve the ground-floor commercial use consists of 125 spaces on garage floors two and three.
 Parking for the residential use consists of 297 spaces on floors four through seven.
 The residential parking ratio is 0.60 spaces per unit (297 spaces / 493 units).
 Designated spaces are provided as required by the Zoning Ordinance for accessible access, electric vehicle charging, and other features as required by Section 59.6.2, as detailed in Section 6 Findings and Analysis.